PDF 190 KB

-Bacterial vaginosis is not considered to be a sexually transmitted disease, although it is associated with sexual activity.
+Bacterial vaginosis is not considered to be a sexually transmitted infection, although it is associated with sexual activity.
+It is also associated with a change in sexual partner, having a partner with a vagina, not using condoms or other barrier methods, and douching.

 Painful intercourse and genital itch do not commonly occur with this condition.